-Natasha Tiwari, founder, The Tutoring Team
+Natasha Tiwari, founder, The Tutoring Team (now called Elevare London).

-he Christmas lights are off in London’s corporate quarter, but at least one person is home.
+The Christmas lights are off in London’s corporate quarter, but at least one person is home.

 Natasha Tiwari, the one-time drop-out trainee teacher who has built a personal tutoring empire, is bounding down the stairs of her office in the capital.

 Just 27 with a tiny frame (she must be all of 5ft) she’s not the usual picture of education entrepreneurship: yet her company, started just three years ago, now has more than 45 tutors and psychologists, and her client base is global.
 Being a classroom failure is, it seems, a lucrative business.

 In fairness to Tiwari, her path into teaching was strewn with obstacles.
 Let me do a full disclosure: I was one of the people who first taught her as a graduate on the 2009 Teach First scheme, the programme that takes bright graduates with an aptitude for teaching and gives them on-the-job training in England and Wales’ most challenging schools.

 Fearsomely smart, Tiwari applied a second time after an initial rejection.
 “I was laughing worse than the fake students”.
 She was 21 and one week, the youngest to start the programme at the time.